capnproto/capnproto/doc/cxx.md

       auto bar = foo.getBar();
       frob(bar.getBaz(), bar.getQux(), bar.getCorge());

+  It is especially important to use this style when reading messages, for another reason:  as described under the "security tips" section, below, every time you `get` a pointer, Cap'n Proto increments a counter by the size of the target object.
+If that counter hits a pre-defined limit, an exception is thrown (or a default value is returned, if exceptions are disabled), to prevent a malicious client from sending your server into an infinite loop with a specially-crafted message.
+If you repeatedly `get` the same object, you are repeatedly counting the same bytes, and so you may hit the limit prematurely.
+(Since Cap'n Proto readers are backed directly by the underlying message buffer and do not have anywhere else to store per-object information, it is impossible to remember whether you've seen a particular object already.)

+* Internally, all pointer fields start out "null", even if they have default values.
+When you have a pointer field `foo` and you call `getFoo()` on the containing struct's `Reader`, if the field is "null", you will receive a reader for that field's default value.
+This reader is backed by read-only memory; nothing is allocated.
+However, when you call `get` on a _builder_, and the field is null, then the implementation must make a _copy_ of the default value to return to you.
+  Thus, you've caused the field to become non-null, just by "reading" it.
+On the other hand, if you call `init` on that field, you are explicitly replacing whatever value is already there (null or not) with a newly-allocated instance, and that newly-allocated instance is _not_ a copy of the field's default value, but just a completely-uninitialized instance of the appropriate type.

+* It is possible to receive a struct value constructed from a newer version of the protocol than the one your binary was built with, and that struct might have extra fields that you don't know about.
+The Cap'n Proto implementation tries to avoid discarding this extra data.
+If you copy the struct from one message to another (e.g. by calling a set() method on a parent object), the extra fields will be preserved.
+This makes it possible to build proxies that receive messages and forward them on without having to rebuild the proxy every time a new field is added.
+You must be careful, however:  in some cases, it's not possible to retain the extra fields, because they need to be copied into a space that is allocated before the expected content is known.
+  In particular, lists of structs are represented as a flat array, not as an array of pointers.
+  Therefore, all memory for all structs in the list must be allocated upfront.
+Hence, copying a struct value from another message into an element of a list will truncate the value.
+Because of this, the setter method for struct lists is called `setWithCaveats()` rather than just `set()`.

+* Messages are built in "arena" or "region" style:  each object is allocated sequentially in memory, until there is no more room in the segment, in which case a new segment is allocated, and objects continue to be allocated sequentially in that segment.
+This design is what makes Cap'n Proto possible at all, and it is very fast compared to other allocation strategies.
+  However, it has the disadvantage that if you allocate an object and then discard it, that memory is lost.
+In fact, the empty space will still become part of the serialized message, even though it is unreachable.
+The implementation will try to zero it out, so at least it should pack well, but it's still better to avoid this situation.
+Some ways that this can happen include:
+  * If you `init` a field that is already initialized, the previous value is discarded.
+  * If you create an orphan that is never adopted into the message tree.
+  * If you use `adoptWithCaveats` to adopt an orphaned struct into a struct list, then a shallow copy is necessary, since the struct list requires that its elements are sequential in memory.
+    The previous copy of the struct is discarded (although child objects are transferred properly).
+  * If you copy a struct value from another message using a `set` method, the copy will have the same size as the original.
+However, the original could have been built with an older version of the protocol which lacked some fields compared to the version your program was built with.
+    If you subsequently `get` that struct, the implementation will be forced to allocate a new (shallow) copy which is large enough to hold all known fields, and the old copy will be discarded.
+Child objects will be transferred over without being copied -- though they might suffer from the same problem if you `get` them later on.
+  Sometimes, avoiding these problems is too inconvenient.
+Fortunately, it's also possible to clean up the mess after-the-fact:  if you copy the whole message tree into a fresh `MessageBuilder`, only the reachable objects will be copied, leaving out all of the unreachable dead space.

+  In the future, Cap'n Proto may be improved such that it can re-use dead space in a message.
+  However, this will only improve things, not fix them entirely: fragementation could still leave dead space.

+### Build Tips

 * If you are worried about the binary footprint of the Cap'n Proto library, consider statically linking with the `--gc-sections` linker flag.
 This will allow the linker to drop pieces of the library that you do not actually use.
 For example, many users do not use the dynamic schema and